mjeffrey/log-sanitizer/README.md

 It supports logback.
 It will be expanded to log4j2 and log4j in future but these are not yet tested.

 ## Status
-Currently alpha, more automated testing needed.
-Not recommended for production yet.
+Currently being tested in limited production environments.
+Not yet recommended for general production.

 ## Getting Started